Projections of del Pezzo surfaces and Calabi--Yau threefolds: degree Calabi--Yau threefolds

-\begin{thm} The Calabi--Yau threefolds $X_1$ and $X_2$ have Picard group of rank $2$.
+It is enough to show that $b$ is an injective and $a$ is surjective.
+Following \cite{HK} we have a diagram

+where $N$ is such that $Tor^S_i(I_Y,k)_{i+N}=0$ for all $i\in\mathbb{Z}$; thus such that $c$ is surjective.
+Since $\mathcal{I}_X$ is generated by quadrics, the right vertical map is surjective from \cite[Prop.~2.5 (b)]{HK}.
+The left vertical map is surjective from the elimination mapping cone sequence from \cite[Thm.2.1(b)]{HK}.
+The injectivity of $a$ is proven similarly. \end{proof} To use Lemma \ref{HK} we need to show that the ideal of $\mathbb{F}_1\cup L\subset \mathbb{P}^8$, where $L$ is a general trisecant plane, is generated by quadrics.
+Let $\mathbb{P}^8\supset H$ be a $3$-dimensional linear space containing $L$.
+From \cite[Thm.~1.1]{EGHP} it follows that $H$ cuts $\mathbb{F}_1$ in at most four points.
+Since $\mathbb{F}_1$ satisfies property $N_{2,5}$ we deduce from \cite[Thm.~1.2]{EGHP} that each reducible quadric $W$ containing $L$ and the schematic intersection of $H$ and $\mathbb{F}_1$, is the restriction of one from the $17$-dimensional family $\Gamma$ of quadrics containing $\mathbb{F}_1$.
+It follows that the scheme determined by the quadrics from $\Gamma$ cannot have other components then $\mathbb{F}_1$ and $L$ (there are no embedded components with support contained in $L\cap \mathbb{F}_1$ since $H$ can be chosen generically thus this component would be contained in $L$).\end{proof} From Lemma \ref{lem nodal} the generic intersection $X_1'$ (resp.~$X_2'$) of four quadrics containing $\tilde{D_8}$ (resp.~$\tilde{\mathbb{F}_1}$) is a nodal Calabi--Yau threefold with $42$ (resp.~$36$) nodes on $\tilde{D_8}$ (resp.~$\tilde{\mathbb{F}_1}$).
+We denote by $X_1$ (resp.~$X_2$) the Calabi--Yau threefold obtained by the flopping of the exceptional curves of the blow-up $X_1''\rightarrow X'_1$ (resp. $X_2''\rightarrow X'_2$), and by $D$' (resp.~$F'$) the strict transforms of $\tilde{D_8}$ (resp.~$\tilde{\mathbb{F}_1}$). \begin{thm} The Calabi--Yau threefolds $X_1$ and $X_2$ have Picard group of rank $2$.
 There exist primitive contractions $X_1\rightarrow Y_1$ and $X_2\rightarrow Y_2$ with exceptional divisors $D'$ and $F'$ respectively.
-Moreover, the threefold $Y_1$ can be smoothed by a family of Calabi--Yau threefolds of degree $24$ with Picard groups of rank $1$ and $h^{1,2}=26$. \end{thm} \begin{proof} Since the syzygies between the quadric generators of $\tilde{D}$ and $\tilde{F}$ are not generated by linear forms, we cannot compute $\rho(X_1)$ and $\rho(X_2)$ as before.
+Moreover, the threefold $Y_1$ can be smoothed by a family of Calabi--Yau threefolds of degree $24$ with Picard groups of rank $1$ and $h^{1,2}=26$. \end{thm} \begin{proof} Since the syzygies between the quadric generators of $\tilde{D_8}$ and $\tilde{\mathbb{F}_1}$ are not generated by linear forms, we cannot compute $\rho(X_1)$ and $\rho(X_2)$ as before.
 Let us concentrate on $X_1$.